 There are quite a few trends in the space.
 Here are a few to watch out for over the next few years.

 - NFT lending.
 This is a relatively new approach to issuing and receiving loans.
 The basic idea is the borrower deposits an NFT as collateral and receives cryptocurrency in return.
-When the credit obligations are repaid, the NFT is returned to its owner.
-There are already quite a few platforms in the DeFi space offering this lending method, such as stater.co.
+The NFT is returned to its owner when the credit obligations are repaid.
+Many platforms in the DeFi space already offer this lending method, such as stater.co.

-- Digital twin NFTs allow you to reproduce any product or service using virtual reality and modelling tools.
-Using these technologies, creators can make a digital copy of real goods and services.
-For example, major companies like Nike, Adidas and Gucci have released virtual sneakers that anyone can buy and wear in the metaverse.
+- Digital twin NFTs allow you to reproduce any product or service using virtual reality and modeling tools.
+Using these technologies, creators can make digital copies of tangible goods and services.
+For example, major companies like Nike, Adidas, and Gucci have released virtual sneakers that anyone can buy and wear in the metaverse.

-- iNFTs, or “intelligent NFTs”, are a trend that first emerged in 2022 and involve the integration of NFTs with AI.
-Alethea AI is an “intelligent metaverse” company working on the development of AI technologies.
-It is seeking to create an entirely new class of smart assets with AI-powered personalities, which can grow and evolve based on the data they receive.
-The company has already created the smart NFT Alice, which has powerful self-training capabilities.
+- iNFTs, or "intelligent NFTs," are a trend that first emerged in 2022 and involves the integration of NFTs with AI.
+Alethea AI is an "intelligent metaverse" company working on developing AI technologies.
+It seeks to create an entirely new class of smart assets with AI-powered personalities, which can grow and evolve based on the data they receive.
+The company has already made the smart NFT Alice, which has powerful self-training capabilities.

 - The latest trends in NFT art are metaverse galleries and auction houses.
 The galleries allow artists to digitally display their creations in the metaverse, while auction houses are also on the rise, allowing participants to compete for the right to become the sole owner of a unique token.

 - NFTs also have a role to play in the real estate sector.
-Non-fungible tokens could solve the industry’s biggest issue – proof of ownership and transfer of assets.
-This is because NFTs allow parties to confirm ownership in a matter of minutes.
+Non-fungible tokens could solve the industry's most significant issue – proof of ownership and transfer of assets.
+This is because NFTs allow parties to confirm ownership in minutes.

 An NFT is a unique token tied to a specific object, confirming that its owner has certain rights to the object in question.

 Non-fungible tokens operate using blockchain technology and smart contracts.
-NFTs only exist in a single copy, and they allow anybody to view their history and find out who owns them.
+NFTs only exist in a single copy, allowing anybody to view their history and discover who owns them.

-Today, the technology is most popular in art, video gaming, and collecting.
+Today, the technology is most prevalent in art, video gaming, and collecting.

-Anyone can create, sell or buy NFTs.
-All you need is a crypto wallet and a digital file that can be “sewn” into the non-fungible token.
+Anyone can create, sell, or buy NFTs.
+You only need a crypto wallet and a digital file to be "sewn" into the non-fungible token.

-People are able to make money with NFTs thanks in large part to their uniqueness and potential for price growth.
+People canney with NFTs thanks to their prominent uniqueness and potential for price growth.

-Trends over the last few years show that NFTs are increasingly penetrating into all areas of life.
+Trends over the last few years show that NFTs are increasingly penetrating all areas of life.